zakupower/Pseudo-Number-Recognition/README.md

 ![alt tag](https://raw.githubusercontent.com/zakupower/Pseudo-Number-Recognition/master/Samples/New%20folder/secondGeneration.png)

 # Classes
-+Pixel - rgba data of every pixel
+- Pixel - rgba data of every pixel
-+ImagePattern - a matrix of pixels
+- ImagePattern - a matrix of pixels
-+ImageConverter - converts an image to imagepattern +NumberGuesser - stores image pattern comparison base and runs image patterns against that base to recognize the numbers
+- ImageConverter - converts an image to imagepattern
+- NumberGuesser - stores image pattern comparison base and runs image patterns against that base to recognize the numbers